experimentarium/times/docs/part-2/03-parameters.md

 (p331-overview-of-report)=
 ### Overview of report parameters

-The parameters generated internally by TIMES to document the results of a model run are listed in Table 15.
+The parameters generated internally by TIMES to document the results of a model run are listed in {numref}`times-report-parameters`.
 These parameters can be imported into the **VEDA-BE** tool for further result analysis.
 They are converted out of the **GDX**[^32] file via the **gdx2veda** GAMS utility into a **VEDA-BE** compatible format according to the file **times2veda.vdd**[^33].
 Note that some of the results are not transferred into parameters, but are directly accessed through the **times2veda.vdd** file (levels of commodity balances and peaking equation, total discounted value of objective function).
 The following naming conventions apply to the prefixes of the report parameters:

 - CST\_: detailed annual undiscounted cost parameters; note that also the costs of past investments, which are constants in the objective function, are being reported;
 - $PAR\_$: various primal and dual solution parameters;
 - $EQ(l)\_$: directly accessed GAMS equation levels/marginals